Palash-it/game-review-service/README.md

 - username: sa
 - password:

+## In project classpath there is schema.sql and data.sql database file.

 ### Maven Commands

 # To start the application here are some maven commands
+- [install dependency] mvn clean install
 - [start] mvn spring-boot:run
 - [test] mvn clean test